GabrielDCelery/alx-form-builder/README.md

 									"type": "object",
 									"properties": {
 										"target": {
-											"description": "ID of the field"
+											"description": "ID of the field",
 											"type": "string"
 										},
 										"values": {
-											"description": "Values of the field for it to be a valid criteria", "type": "array":
+											"description": "Values of the field for it to be a valid criteria", "type": "array",
 											"items": {
 												"description": "Value of the field for it to be a valid criteria", "type": "string | integer"